vbotka/ansible-freebsd-wpa-cli/README.md

 Role Variables
 --------------

-Review defaults and examples in vars.
+Review defaults, templates and examples in vars.

 Dependencies
 ------------